acmerfight/insight_python/process_and_thread.md

     - when a new process is created, a decision needs to be made whether to run the parent process or the child process.
     - a scheduling decision must be made when a process exits.
-    - when a process blocks on I/O, on a semaphore, or for some other rea- son, another process has to be selected to run.
+    - when a process blocks on I/O, on a semaphore, or for some other reason, another process has to be selected to run.